 Kreisgesundheitsamt, Rettungsdienst und Krankenhäuser in Siegen-Wittgenstein haben sich auf ein mögliches Auftreten des Coronavirus vorbereitet.
 Zentrale Anlaufstelle für Patientinnen und Patienten mit einem Verdacht auf Infizierung mit dem neuen Grippevirus ist das Kreisklinikum in Siegen-Weidenau.

-What are the hygiene and infection prevention rules (minimum distance, mouth-nose cover)?
+What are the hygiene and infection prevention rules (Mask obligation & distance rule)?

-- Teachers or lecturers and candidates of oral examinations, as long as the minimum distance of 1.5 meters to other persons is maintained.
-This also applies accordingly to committee meetings.
-Likewise during a speaking engagement in a research group.
+- Lecturers and candidates for oral examinations can take off the mask as long as the minimum distance of 1.5 meters to other persons is maintained.
+This also applies analogously to committee meetings.
+The same applies during a speech in a research group.

-- Persons who cannot wear a mask for medical reasons and can present a medical certificate.
+- Persons who cannot wear a mask for medical reasons and can produce an appropriate medical certificate are exempt from the mask requirement.

 - In the event of a sustained refusal to wear a mask, the person concerned must be excluded from the course, examination or other activity/event (§ 3 para.
 7 of the CoronaSchVO).